MABSSSSS/PythonCODETECH/python/Readme.md

  has many builtin exceptions which enables our program to output an error message when someting goes wrong.

  When these exceptions occur , causes current process to stop and passes to calling process it is handled.
 If not handled ,our program will crash.

+ **Class:12**
+ Lists:

+ refereed to as sequences. versatile datatype in python and most frequently used in python.

+ append()
+ extend()
+ insert()
+ remove()
+ pop()
+ clear()
+ index()
+ count()
+ sort()

+ List built in functions:
+ all()
+ any()
+ enumerate()
+ len()
+ list()
+ max()
+ sorted()
+ sum()

+ Continous Statment:
+ skip the rest of code inside loop for current iteration only. loop isnt terminate but continues on with the next iteration.(CONTINUE)

+ Iterartion using for:
+ for used for iterate over sequence , iterating over a sequence is called traversal.

+ range function:

+ generate sequence of numers using range(). start,stop and step size as range. step size default to 1 not.

+ with else :
+ A for loop can also have an optional else block. else part executed when items in sequence used in for loop exhausts.

+ break can be used to stop for loop. for loop's else part runs if no break occurs.

+ **Python Recursion**
+ Process in which function call itself directly or indirectly call recursive function . recursive algorithm certain problems start quickly.

+ Also there will be base case.In base cases for certain inputs, output will remain known to us.
+ Supports recursion.

+ makes cide clean and elegant.
+ complex task broken down into simpler sub problems using recursion.
+ Sequence generation is easier with recursion using some nested iteration.

+ sometimes logic behid recursion is hard to follow thorugh. recursive calls are expensive as they takeup alot of memory ans time.
+ Recursive functions are hard to debug.

+ python Strings:
+ sequence of characters .contain alphbets ,digit and special characters.

+ computers convert chars to num in binary representation.internally it is stored and manipulated as combination of 0 and 1. conversion of character to number is called encoding and reverse process is decoding.
+ ASCII and Unicode are some popular encoding used.

+ Python Assert:
+ Assertionsa re statements that are assert or staet a fact confidently in our program.
+ Assertion are simply boolean expressions that checks if condition return true or not.If true program does nothing and move to next line of code.
+However if false program stops and throw an error.

+ Also a debugging tool as it brings the program on halt as soon as any error is occured and shows on which point of program error has occured.